 - Cook the quinoa according to packet instructions.

 - De-stone the peaches and scoop out a small amount of the flesh so you have space to add the filling.
-Place on your baking tray skin side down.
+Place on your baking sheet skin side down.
 Drizzle with about half a tablespoon of melted butter and half a tablespoon of honey.
 Bake for 25 minutes.

 - Combine the oats, cooked quinoa, pumpkin seeds, coconut, ginger and cardamom (if using) and remaining honey and melted butter in a bowl.
 Stir to combine, and then spoon into the peaches.
 Cook for ten minutes or until the crumble mixture turns light golden brown.